Institutional Review Board

 School of Health and Natural Sciences

-The Mercy College Institutional Review Board (IRB) performs initial and continuing review of research to assess and monitor the degree of risk to human participants in research being conducted at the College.
+The Mercy University Institutional Review Board (IRB) performs initial and continuing review of research to assess and monitor the degree of risk to human participants in research being conducted at the University.

 The basic ethical principles as outlined in the Belmont Report guide the Institutional Review Board's deliberations and decision-making, including respect for persons, beneficence, and justice.